Being an async tech editor lets me wring the most value out of my time.

 I don’t have the luxury of talking to my authors in real-time.
 But editing is a conversation, and sometimes you need to ask questions.
 When you don’t have time to wait for an answer, the best practice is to use context to make educated guesses.
 I get that context from having an understanding of:

-- The communication strategy we’re delivering for the client
+- The overall communication strategy

 - How this particular piece of writing fits into that strategy